sugaryourcoffee/development-notebooks/MySQL-8-failover.md

 A interims solution might be to that is setting the parameter `binlog_checksum=NONE` in the _source_'s configuration file `/etc/mysql/mysql.conf.d/mysqld.cnf`.
 Then the _source_ server has to be restarted with `sudo systemctl restart mysql` and the slave has to redo `mysql>change server to` with the new information about the `master_log_file` and `master_log_pos`.

+### MySQL 8 Errors

+#### ERROR 1872 (HY000): Replica failed to initialize applier metadata structure from the repository

+After stopping, resetting and restarting replica, ERROR 1200 (HY000) was raised.

+#### ERROR 1200 (HY000): The server is not configured as replica; fix in config file or with CHANGE REPLICATION SOURCE TO

+Redoing the `change replication source to` command it worked.

 Sources
 -------
+For MySQL 5.5
 * [MySQL replication - YouTube](https://www.youtube.com/watch?v=JXDuVypcHNA)
 * [High Performance MySQL - O'Reilly](http://shop.oreilly.com/product/0636920022343.do)
 * [Deploying Rails Applications - Pragmatic Programmer](https://pragprog.com/book/cbdepra/deploying-rails)
+For MySQL 8
 * [How to set up replication in MySQL](https://www.digitalocean.com/community/tutorials/how-to-set-up-replication-in-mysql)